How to Do GST Reconciliation in Excel (4 Suitable Methods)

 Choosing New Worksheet as the position of the Pivot Table

-• Drag Trade Name to the Rows field and Remarks to the Columns field.
+• Drag Trade Name to the Rows field.

-• Also, drag Invoice Value, Integrated Tax (IGST), Central Tax (CGST), State Tax (SGST) and Taxable Value to the Values field.
+• Also, drag Invoice Value, Integrated Tax (IGST), Central Tax (CGST), State Tax (SGST), and Taxable Value to the Values field.

 Inserting different values as fields in PivotTable Fileds window